ppy/osu-wiki/wiki/Tournaments/o!mLN/3/en.md

 | ![Silver crown](/wiki/shared/crown-silver.png "2nd place") | 30% of final prize pool |
 | ![Bronze crown](/wiki/shared/crown-bronze.png "3rd place") | 20% of final prize pool |

 *Note: The prize pool has yet to be finalised.
-If any player/spectator of the tournament is interested in donating to the prize pool, please contact any of the organiser for more information.*
+If any player/spectator of the tournament is interested in donating to the prize pool, please contact any of the organisers for more information.*

 ## Organisation